brwnj/smoove-nf/README.md

 ### `--sexchroms`

-Tells `indexcov` the chromosomes to use when inferring sex.
+Comma delimited names of the sex chromosome(s) used to infer sex.

 * Default: 'X,Y'